-So at home I stay.
+So home I stay.
 Perhaps it’s a blessing in disguise, now that I’ve grown accustomed to waking up at 7:45 instead of 6:30, and having cats nap on my desk while I work.
-But I miss going to museums and accessing my PO Box and the bank, and just walking around downtown.
-What started as a moment of calm is now upended by another panic attack.
-With things looking so indefinite, I wonder if this is what retirement is going to look like.
+But I miss going to museums and the post office and the bank, and shopping downtown.
+Another panic attack sets in.
+Everything seems so indefinite.

 May 22, 2020 – A homeless man seeks a bath

 - Global cases 5,213,557 / deaths 338,232

 - US cases 1,601,434 / US deaths 96,007